aws/s2n-quic/quic/s2n-quic-transport/README.md

 This module contains all main runtime components for receiving and sending data via the QUIC protocol.

+This is an internal crate used by [s2n-quic](https://github.com/awslabs/s2n-quic).
+The API is not currently stable and should not be used directly.

 ## Overview

 ### Streams